elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

 - Send DATA ending with "." on a line by itself
 - Message added to queue
 - After sending all the mail, send QUIT to close TCP connection
-- The RTT is for each of these stages, but since the connection is persistent, we don't expense double the RTT
+- One RTT for each of these stages, but since the connection is persistent, we don't expense double the RTT

 IMAP (Internet Mail Access Protocol)